Mark Spicoluk

-Mark Spicoluk is a Canadian musician, lifestyle content creator, and entrepreneur.
-He is best known as the vocalist and bassist for the punk rock band Closet Monster and, since 2014, working with his wife on their lifestyle brand/YouTube channel Boho Beautiful.
+Mark Spicoluk is a Canadian content creator, yoga instructor, musician, podcaster, and entrepreneur.
+He is best known as co-creator and yoga teacher for the lifestyle brand Boho Beautiful, his time as bass player with Avril Lavigne, and as the vocalist and bassist for the punk rock band Closet Monster.
 From 2012 to 2015 he appeared as a judge on YTV's The Next Star.
-He is also known as the founder of the indie record label Underground Operations, playing bass with Avril Lavigne and his production credits on albums by artists such as Protest the Hero, Abandon All Ships, Stereos and DVBBS.
+He is also known as the founder of the indie record label Underground Operations, and his production credits on albums by artists such as Protest the Hero, Abandon All Ships, Stereos and DVBBS.
 Along with his musical and business accomplishments, he is also a strong animal rights and social justice advocate.